Like my other psych-based articles this is not medical advice.

 - “Just keep busy”

 I know it is difficult to not say these things.
 You will be shocked and hurt but remember that placing judgments, minimizing the pain they are feeling, and laying a guilt trip on them will make them worse.

 It is not about you even though you are hurting because of their desire to end their life.
 Would you be so judgmental if a family member had cancer?
 This is no different.

 Go the other direction: show love, concern, and understanding and gently nudge them towards getting help.
 Listen, but do not judge them or point out how ridiculous and illogical they are being.

-“Just keep busy” is a wrong thing to say because these thoughts are always present no matter what the person is doing.
+“Just keep busy” is the wrong thing to say.
+This is because these thoughts are always present no matter what the person is doing.
 While it is not judgmental or placing blame on them, it shows a deep lack of understanding of what it is like to have these thoughts.
 They are all-consuming and almost constant, and they can not be ignored by staying busy.
 Nothing removes those thoughts.

 It is easy to say the wrong thing.
 If you do say something that is upsetting, apologize and tell them that you panicked.
 Let them know that you are here for them.
 Unless they are completely out of control, they will likely understand and appreciate it.
 If you need to, take a few minutes to collect yourself.

 The goal is to show them unconditional love and get them the help they need.

-In the US, most mental health services truly suck and that is without getting into the fact that psychiatry is mostly a pseudoscience, but when someone needs help it can and often does save lives.
+In the US, most mental health services suck.
+That is without getting into the fact that psychiatry is mostly a pseudoscience.
+When someone needs help, it can and often does save lives.